dmitrieffalexey/friday/README.md

 Please be free to remove it.

 ### Problem Statement 2
-The provided Helm chart deploys a HelloWord application from my Docker Hub repository.
+The provided Helm chart deploys a HelloWorld application from my Docker Hub repository.
 This chart also creates a Kubernetes service (NodePort) and an Ingress controller (Nginx).